ITDS-PT/xeo4docs/Navigation.md

 # Navigation

-The navigation in XEO V3.3 is done through the Story/Scene paradigm as explained in the [New Concepts](New_Concepts) page.
+The navigation in XEO V4is done through the Story/Scene paradigm as explained in the [New Concepts](New_Concepts) page.
 There are two ways to navigate to new scenes using the API
 - Adding a new scene to the story directly
 - Executing an existing script (there are some variants to this)